fivitti/pySlip/README.rst

     python setup.py install

-Or you could install through pyPi:
+Or you could install through PyPI:

-    pip install pySlip
+    pip install pyslip

+Using pip is the recommended way to install pySlip as the cheese shop code is guaranteed to work.
+The code in the GitHib repository is, unfortunately, a moving target.

 Map Tiles Licensing
 ===================